 - Install no-slip tread on stairs

-Talk with an attorney about your slip and fall accident at work
+Talk with a slip and fall lawyer about your accident at work

 Since you were injured while on the clock and working, you should get the compensation you deserve.
 Insurance companies usually will not give you the best outcome.
 If you need help with your slip and fall accident claim at work or are being denied your claim, you should consult with a worker’s compensation attorney to help review your case.